marcusanthonylorenzo/open-ai-chatbot/README.md

 #### Features:
 - A user **text input prompt** and subsequent **response with Open AI's `“text-curie-001”` engine**.
-- (Max-tokens are set at 32, to offset limits. **Responses will be cut off depending on the limit**)
+- Max-tokens are set at 32, to offset limits. **Response wording will be cut off depending on the limit**
 - A list of your prompt history, with a timestamp.
 Modeled after AIM's "Buddy List". **It goes top-to-bottom, newest-to-oldest.**
 - The Buddies counter represents the total of prompts you've sent, modeled after AIM's "who's online" friends list.
 - A button to clear the main chat box, and another to reset both the list and your previous prompts entirely.
 - A status update which waits for the AI data to fetch. ("Open AI is typing...").

 **Notes:**
-- Done in Vanilla JS, no frameworks or editors.
+- Done in Vanilla JS and custom CSS, no frameworks or editors.
+Page is not responsive for screens less than 600px of height.
-- I tried my best to use Async/Await for the request.
+- I used Async/Await for the request.
 It is my current focus of improvement.
-- If I had more time, I would use local or web storage to maintain prompt history.
+- In time, I would use local or web storage to maintain prompt history.
-- I also believe had I known React, my code would be 30% of the size and much more "portable".
+- I also believe upon improving my React skills, the code would be 30% of the size and much more "portable".
 It is actually my primary topic of focus right now, along with Ajax.
 - I've left some items in the README crossed out; I want to show my thought processes/changes/ideas so that Shopify can get to know me as a programmer.
 In a professional setting, I would endeavor to work in a cleaner, more succinct manner.